tenstorrent/tt-buda/README.md

 Please refer to the [official documentation website](https://docs.tenstorrent.com/tenstorrent/).

+## FAQ & Troubleshooting

+We keep a running FAQ & troubleshoot guide to help you quickly resolve some of the most common issues at [FAQ & Troubleshooting](FAQ.md).

 ## Communication

 If you would like to formally propose a new feature, report a bug, or have issues with permissions, please file through [GitHub issues](https://github.com/tenstorrent/tt-buda/issues).

-Please access the [Discord community](https://discord.gg/YkjMXthQ) forum for updates, tips, troubleshooting support, and more!
+Please access the [Discord community](https://discord.gg/YkjMXthQ) forum for updates, tips, live troubleshooting support, and more!